An Independent Civic Space

 Southside Hub of Production (SHoP, 2011-2014) was an independent community cultural center in Hyde Park.
 An initiative of Laura Shaeffer, John Preus, Mike Phillips, and Andrew Nord, SHoP was the outgrowth of The Op Shop (2009-2015), a roving autonomous zone utilizing empty storefronts on a temporary basis to foster community engagement, embodied learning and cultural production.
 Both projects were the public development of HOME Gallery (2007-2014), where Shaeffer used her home to exhibit artists and bring people together in an intimate setting around contemporary ideas and concepts in art.

-We are currently seeking donations for our Library and our Equipment Share program.
+We are currently seeking donations for our Library.

 Flood's Hall eagerly accepts any book that you want to give a new home, but especially books that mean something to you.
 We want to create a library for all age groups that sparks curiosity, delight, and action.